juepi/ESPEnvSens/README.md

 The sensor boxes use 4x AA Batteries / accumulators as a power source, a small DC/DC converter from Pololu (D24V5F3) is used to provide 3.3V to the ESP and sensors.
 Note that due to this setup, the Battery voltage readout done by the code is pretty useless, as it will always report 3.3V until the battery is 100% dead and ESP will not start any longer.
 This could be avoided by directly reading the battery pack voltage through a suitable voltage divider (connected to the ESP ADC pin), but as i wanted to keep the hardware setup simple (see photos), i have not implemented this (yet).

+Note on battery usage: The outdoor sensor (BMP180+DHT22) batteries last for ~ 5 weeks (using 4x Noname AA Alkaline Batteries).
+It might be possible to optimize this by powering the sensors through ESP GPIOs (instead of wiring them directly to the 3.3V powersource), as this will completely power off the seonsors while ESP is sleeping.